The Coastal Trail

 The trail passes through the DeMartin Campground, which is in an attractive fir grove.
 Some of the sites are wooded, while others are sunny.
 It's one of the nicer environmental campgrounds in RNSP, although it does get a little traffic noise.
 After the campground the trail descends slightly, then begins an insistent climb.
 There's a noticable change in the woods; the dark spruce are gone, replaced with light-colored red alder and fir.

 Soon the trail enters the redwoods.
-Because this is a natural redwood boundary, the trees are on the small side at first, but as the trail crests a ridge, you enter full-blown old-growth uplands.
+Because this is a natural redwood boundary, the trees are on the small side at first, but soon the trail crests a ridge and enters full-blown old-growth uplands.
 The trail briefly contours around a ravine that has recently been burned in a forest fire; the groundcover is gone, giving the area a somewhat barren look.
-Mostly, though, the trail contours above a ravine filled with small- to mid-sized redwoods.

-The trail meanders around many gullies while remaining more or less level, but near its end, the trail climbs to a ridgetop.
+The trail remains more or less level, but near the end it climbs to a ridgetop.
 The forest loses its openness as an understory of huckleberry closes in around the trail.
 The trail crests the ridge and descends to Highway 101.